RhetTbull/osxphotos/README.rst

    Options:
      --db <Photos database path>  Specify Photos database path.
 Path to Photos library/database can be specified using either
                                  --db or directly as PHOTOS_LIBRARY positional
                                  argument.
 If neither --db or PHOTOS_LIBRARY
                                  provided, will attempt to find the library to use in the following order: 1. last opened library, 2. system library, 3.
                                  ~/Pictures/Photos Library.photoslibrary
      --json                      Print output in JSON format.
      -v, --version                Show the version and exit.
      -h, --help                   Show this message and exit.

    Commands:
-     about     Print information about osxphotos including license. albums    Print out albums found in the Photos library. dump      Print list of all photos & associated info from the Photos... export    Export photos from the Photos database. help      Print help; for help on commands: help <command>. info      Print out descriptive info of the Photos library database. keywords  Print out keywords found in the Photos library. labels    Print out image classification labels found in the Photos... list      Print list of Photos libraries found on the system. persons   Print out persons (faces) found in the Photos library. places    Print out places found in the Photos library. query     Query the Photos database using 1 or more search options; if... repl      Run interactive osxphotos shell
+     about      Print information about osxphotos including license. albums     Print out albums found in the Photos library. diff       Compare two Photos databases and print out differences dump       Print list of all photos & associated info from the Photos... export     Export photos from the Photos database. help       Print help; for help on commands: help <command>. info       Print out descriptive info of the Photos library database. install    Install Python packages into the same environment as osxphotos keywords   Print out keywords found in the Photos library. labels     Print out image classification labels found in the Photos... list       Print list of Photos libraries found on the system. persons    Print out persons (faces) found in the Photos library. places     Print out places found in the Photos library. query      Query the Photos database using 1 or more search options; if... repl       Run interactive osxphotos REPL shell (useful for debugging,... run        Run a python file using same environment as osxphotos snap       Create snapshot of Photos database to use with diff command theme      Manage osxphotos color themes.
      tutorial   Display osxphotos tutorial.
+     uninstall  Uninstall Python packages from the osxphotos environment uuid       Print out unique IDs (UUID) of photos selected in Photos

 To get help on a specific command, use ``osxphotos help <command_name>``